apache/carbondata/docs/mv-guide.md

 ## Compacting

- Running Compaction command (`ALTER TABLE COMPACT`)[COMPACTION TYPE-> MINOR/MAJOR] on related table will automatically compact the materialized view created on the related table, once compaction on related table is done.
+ Running Compaction command (`ALTER TABLE COMPACT`)[COMPACTION TYPE-> MINOR/MAJOR] on fact table will automatically compact the materialized view created on the fact table, once compaction on fact table is done.

 ## Data Management

- In current implementation, data consistency needs to be maintained for both related table and materialized views.
+ In current implementation, data consistency needs to be maintained for both fact table and materialized views.

- Once there is materialized view created on the related table, following command on the related table is not supported:
+ Once there is materialized view created on the fact table, following command on the fact table is not supported:

    1. Data management command: `DELETE SEGMENT`.